ColoNext is a next generation sequencing (NGS) panel that simultaneously analyzes 14 genes associated with increased risk for colorectal cancer.

 Common Red Flags for Hereditary Cancer

-Analytical sensitivity for all genes is 96-99% of described mutations.
+Analytical sensitivity for all genes is estimated to be greater than 99.97% of described mutations.

 Blood: Collect 6-10cc blood in purple top EDTA tube (preferred) or yellow top citric acetate tube.